-The Florida House Experience also offers several educational classes for outpatient/residential patients.
-These classes inform them on the inter-relational dynamics of a healthy family and what they can do to rethink beliefs detrimental to moving forward with healing their family.
+FHE Health also offers several educational classes for families of outpatient/residential patients.
+These classes address the inter-relational dynamics of a healthy family and what families can do to change beliefs that may be obstacles to healing.

-Brothers and sisters of addicts will also benefit from participating in our Family Dynamics Class.
-When the disease of addiction impacts a family, siblings often feel the trust and deep love between siblings is irrevocably broken.
-We can help restore that trust and love by teaching siblings why addiction is a disease and not a behavior problem, what to expect from a recovering addict and how they can help their family member recover from their addiction.
+Siblings have also benefited from participating in our Family Dynamics Class.
+When the disease of addiction impacts a family, siblings often feel as if the trust and deep love they felt for their brother or sister is irrevocably broken.
+We can help restore that trust and love by teaching siblings why addiction is a disease and not a behavior problem, what to expect from a recovering addict and how to help a sibling recover from their addiction.

 We also encourage our patients in substance abuse treatment to take our Family Dynamics Class, because of the lessons it imparts regarding the family dynamics of addiction and tools for repairing family relationships and letting go of the past.